MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/ndis-poll-mode.md

 }
 ```

-## Enabling and disabling Poll notification

-or

-## Transferring/Polling? network data (how is this different from ndis?)

-## Managing/Handling interrupts
+## Managing interrupts

-Miniport drivers implement the [*NdisSetPollNotification*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_set_poll_notification) callback function to enable or disable the interrupt associated with a Poll object.
-(to et the OS.NDIS control the interrupt associated with a Poll)

-NDIS typically invokes the NdisSetPollNotification callback when it detects that the miniport driver is not making forward progress in NdisPoll.
-NDIS uses NdisSetPollNotification to tell the driver that it will stop invoking NdisPoll.
-The driver should invoke NdisRequestPoll when new work is ready to be processed.
+Miniport drivers implement the [*NdisSetPollNotification*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_set_poll_notification) callback to enable or disable the interrupt associated with a Poll object.
+NDIS typically invokes the *NdisSetPollNotification* callback when it detects that the miniport driver is not making forward progress in [*NdisPoll*](/windows-hardware/drivers/ddi/poll/nc-poll-ndis_poll).
+NDIS uses *NdisSetPollNotification* to tell the driver that it will stop invoking *NdisPoll*.
+The driver should invoke [**NdisRequestPoll**](nf-poll-ndisrequestpoll.md) when new work is ready to be processed.

+Here's how a driver might implement *NdisSetPollNotification* for a receive queue flow.

 ```C++
 _Use_decl_annotations_